 Recent Challenges Advocates Should Know – Barry Porter (Sat)

-This workshop will walk us through some important challenges that impact fundamental rights such as the Fifth Amendment and the right to reside where one chooses.
+This workshop led by New Mexico attorney Barry Porter will walk us through some important challenges that impact fundamental rights such as the Fifth Amendment and the right to reside where one chooses.
 The cases that will be discussed are: (1) United States v.
 Von Behren dealing with self-incrimination; (2) Duarte v.
 City of Lewisville which amounts to banishment from an entire city; and (3) John Freitas, et. al v.
 Peter Kilmartin which would retroactively force registered citizens from their homes.

 Georgia Removal Process – Tim Crouch and Brandon Thomas (Sat)

 Georgia is one of the few states with a removal process for some registrants.
 In this workshop, Georgia attorney Barry Crouch will walk people through Georgia’s removal process and answer questions from attendees.
 Georgia attorney Brandon Thomas will discuss fighting registration on other grounds such as a pardon or being required to register for a non-sexual offense.
 Mr. Thomas will also discuss the issues of federal SORNA, because you may still be required to register in another state if you travel outside Georgia after winning release from GA registration requirements.